FluroAsh/Tarot-Game/README.md

 <!-- ABOUT -->
 ## About the Project

-This is my first little project as a part of my Codecademy syllabus.
+This is my first little project as a part of my Codecademy syllabus (CS101).
 The program was designed to retrieve data from the rws tarot card api which is available at: (https://app.swaggerhub.com/apis/ekswagger/rws-tarot_card_api/1.0.0).
 Classes are utilised more so to make the code more reusable in the future should anyone wish to make further changes.